 Note that the text following the PATH= part in your batch file may be different on your machine.
 You can get the Mono Runtime install path by doing a bit of investigation, e.g., Start/Run type "Mono" and right click on the "Mono Command Prompt" item and select "Properties" - there you will see the full path listed.
 Once you have a Launch.bat file (or whatever you want to call it) all you need to do is double click that and the librarian will launch - no need to go to the command line!

 Find a bug or have an issue?
-Submit it here or here.
+Submit it here and/or in the BitBucket repo.

 For the latest list of bugs and their status, see the bug tracking sheet or view all open source issues here.